Cuis-Smalltalk/Cuis-Smalltalk-Dev/Documentation/Technical/FFI/CuisFFIPrimer.md

 Since a returning callout may block in ownVM another thread may make a callout before the blocking thread can continue.
 There  is therefore the possibility that if the callout returns an error the collection of the error information may be preempted and when accessed will be stale.
 So there needs to be a way of accessing errors associated with callouts such that there is no possibility of preemption.
 To achieve this one can specify an error reaper in a pragma immediately following a callout pragma.
-Here are two examples, the first reading Unix's errno variable, the second calling Window's GetLastError function.
+Here are two examples, the first reading Unix's errno variable[^10], the second calling Window's GetLastError function.

+[^10]: note that here 'libc' is just a placeholder.
+The setModule: accessor must be used to assign the actual libc name on the current platform which is available via Alien libcName.

 *FFITestLibrary class methods for error reaping examples*<br>
 <b>unixSysCallOpen:</b><font color="#000000"> </font><font color="#000080">path</font><font color="#000000"> </font><b>oflag:</b><font color="#000000"> </font><font color="#000080">oflag</font><font color="#000000"><br>